MinervaRose/MinervaRose.github.io/docs/_posts/2022-11-10-Joseph-Bologne-amigurumi-pattern.markdown

 Yellow - Bernat Premium - Small violin piece

 Please note that Bernat Premium is like the Super Value but using Premium grade acrylic.
-It is very soft
+It is very soft.
+I highly recommend it.

 ## Necessary skills